Difference between On-Page and Off-Page SEO

 Structured markup, also known as structured data, is the act of “marking up” the source code of your website to help Google identify and comprehend the various components of your content.
 The highlighted snippets, knowledge panels, and other content elements you see when you conduct a Google search are all made possible by structured markup.
 Additionally, it explains why your specific page information displays so nicely when someone shares your material on social media.

-Although structured data is regarded as technical SEO, I’ve included it here because improving it improves users’ on-page experience.
+Although structured data is often regarded as a technical aspect of SEO, I’ve included it here because improving it enhances users’ on-page experience.

 Site Architecture Elements:

 The components that make up your website and site pages are site architecture elements.
-If your website is designed well, Google and other search engines can readily crawl its pages and information.
+If your website is well-designed, Google and other search engines can easily crawl its pages and information.

 Page URLs: